-AWARNING Your crossbow must be uncocked and unloaded before conducting any maintenance on it.
+Your crossbow must be uncocked and unloaded before conducting any maintenance on it.

-AWARNING Do not modify your crossbow or remove or deactivate its safety features because this could cause it to malfunction and create a dangerous situation.
+Do not modify your crossbow or remove or deactivate its safety features because this could cause it to malfunction and create a dangerous situation.

-AWARNING Do not attempt to adjust your crossbow's draw weight or to change its cables, limbs, or string because improper installation or adjustments could cause it to malfunction and create a dangerous situation.
+Do not attempt to adjust your crossbow's draw weight or to change its cables, limbs, or string because improper installation or adjustments could cause it to because improper installation or adjustments could cause it to malfunction and create a dangerous situation.
 Have a qualified professional with the proper training and tools perform these tasks.

-A Carefully examine your crossbow for worn, loose, damaged, or missing parts every time before you use it.
+Carefully examine your crossbow for worn, loose, damaged, or missing parts every time before you use it.
 A damaged crossbow, or one in need of maintenance or repair, could be dangerous to you or others.

-AWARNINGDo not use your crossbow if it is not in top working condition because equipment failure could cause injury to you or bystanders.
-Contact customer service.
+Do not use your crossbow if it is not in top working condition because equipment failure could cause injury to you or bystanders.
+Contact Customer Service.